stanislavb/snmp-lldp/README.md

 * Be able to resolve device IP from name reported through LLDP
 * Same SNMP community configured on all devices

-**A dirty hack exists in the code to convert FQDN like ’switch.example.com’ to just ’switch’.
-Look for stripDomainName = True in lldp.py and getinfo.py**

 Limitations
 -----------
 * **Currently this script only handles LLDP for HP ProCurve and Juniper JUNOS devices**